ScooloV/bbpedia/docs/matched_play/guide.md

 In a league game, the Prayers to Nuffle table is used during the pre-game sequence to help balance out the value of each team.
 Naturally, this is not the case in a Matched Play setting as teams are drafted using the same Team Draft Budget, and so there won't be a need to balance them afterwards.
 Many of the results on the standard Prayers to Nuffle table focus around gaining Star Player Points, which are not used during the course of a tournament.

 With this in mind, if the Cheering Fans result comes up on the Kick-off event table, then coaches should use this alternate Prayers to Nuffle table for their Matched Play games.
-This can also be found on page 103 of the *Blood Bowl Rulebook.*
+This can also be found on [page 103 of the *Blood Bowl Rulebook*](../core_rules/league_and_exhibition_play.md#the-prayers-to-nuffle-table-in-exhibition-play).

 **PRAYERS TO NUFFLE TABLE**